Your First Device

 }

-Send commands to your devices using the send method:
+Send commands to your devices using the typed methods:

 // Turn on an LED